-Snow, cold wind on tap for morning
+Snow, cold wind chill for morning commute

 If you thought Monday was cold, brace for even colder conditions this morning as more winter-like weather sweeps through southeast Michigan, bringing in some places snow squalls during the morning commute.